lakejs/lake-docs/guide/about.md

 * **Too complex**: These editors may include desired features but come with restrictive licenses, convoluted code, and steep learning curves, making them hard to use and adapt.

-Lake aims to provide as many features as possible with a simple structure while being free for commercial use.
+Lake aims to provide as many features as possible through a simple structure while remaining free for commercial use.

 ## Principles